 To Make the Dressing

 - Prepare a bowl of iced water.
 Dip the base of the saucepan into the iced water to cool the sauce.
-Cool it completely, and store it in the refrigerator if you're serving later.
-You can make the sauce ahead and store it in the refrigerator for up to a week.
+Cool it completely, and store it in the refrigerator if you‘re serving later.
+You can make the dressing ahead and store it in the refrigerator for up to a week.

 To Prepare the Toppings